IntptrMax/YoloSharp/README.md

 # YoloSharp

-Train Yolo model in C# with TorchSharp. </br>
+Train Yolo model in C# with TorchSharp. <br/>
-With the help of this project you won't have to transform .pt model to onnx, and can train your own model in C#.
+With the help of this project you won't have to transform .pt model to onnx, and can train your own model in C# and don't have to install python.

 ## Feature

-- Written in C# only.
+- Written in C# only, don't have to install python.
 - Train and predict your own model.
 - Support Yolov5, Yolov5u, Yolov8, Yolov11 and Yolov12 now.
-- Support Predict, Segment and Obb now.
+- Support Predict, Segment, Obb, Pose(Key Points) and Classification now.
 - Support n/s/m/l/x size.
 - Support LetterBox and Mosaic4 method for preprocessing images.
 - Support NMS with GPU.
-- Support Load PreTrained models from ultralytics/yolov5/yolov8/yolo11 and yolov12(converted).
+- Support Load PreTrained models from ultralytics yolov5/yolov8/yolo11 and yolov12(converted).
 - Support .Net6 or higher.

 ## Models